Shaping the Desert Palette

 The 2017 winner of Phoenix Home and Gardens’ prestigious Masters of the Southwest award is a landscape designer who, at 30, was the youngest recipient in the award’s history.
 To compare his work to much of the landscaping found in yards across the city is like comparing house painters to muralists; they may use many of the same tools, but the results are vastly different.

 For starters, Norris, who is lead designer at Desert Foothills Landscape, never presents potential clients with drawings of his proposed work.
 Instead, he carefully assesses the living space and surroundings for style and function, and then develops a written narrative of his vision.
+He uses this vision to influence the plants he buys, the Landscaping Supplies Mandurah he needs, and the overall scale of the project.
+Sometimes he only needs to do a few small things for his clients to reach his vision whereas other times it requires a complete overhaul.

 “I tell the story so they can start to get a mental image,” he explains.
 “I talk about what it does, why we’re doing what we’re doing, where it’s placed and how.
 Those are the bullet points to get them to understand and recognize what’s going to happen.
 Those elements are more important to understand than anything they can get from circles, dots and squares on paper.”